ibm-cloud-docs/databases-for-cassandra/howto-resources-scaling.md

 ### Dedicated Cores
 {: #resources-scaling-dedicated-cores}

 You can increase or decrease the CPU shares to the deployment.
 With dedicated cores, your resource group is given a single-tenant host with a reserve of CPU shares.
-Your deployment is then guaranteed number of CPUs you specify over the six dedicated cores per member minimum.
+Your deployment is then guaranteed a number of CPUs you specify over the six dedicated cores per member, minimum.

 ## Scaling Considerations
 {: #resources-scaling-scale-consider}